 If you've been following the blog you will know the setup I'd decided on.
 Each player would run a pair of scavengers, with one of more groups competing (or maybe co-operating) to bring down a chase on the roads of post-apocalypse New South Wales (or modern-day Wilcannia).
 Victor produced a nice board, and some tumbleweed, whilst I provided the road itself, wrecks, buildings and the vehicles.
 Here's was the setup we used to lure in our first punters.

-We ran three games during the course of the game, and all the players seemed to enjoy themselves, as did the interested spectators we attracted.
+We ran three games during the course of the day, and all the players seemed to enjoy themselves, as did the interested spectators we attracted.